tagohd/mono/Characters/CURSED AL.md

 Also, he is the only one allowed to call James "Jimmy". ^b26734

 ---
-Considering he's _preparing_ to cast a big fucko spell with this new addition (and has not yet cast it), what caused AL to become CURSED?
+Considering he's _preparing_ to cast a big fucko spell with this new addition (and has not yet cast it), [question:: what caused AL to become CURSED?
 His time in the stasis dimension thing?
-Or is he Just Like That.
+Or is he Just Like That.]

 ---
 Maybe the real curse was all the friends we made along the way.
 Wait, no, that's not right.
 I'll come back to you on that.